BG3-RAW-Mods/bg3-RAW-addon/README.md

 ## Configuration

-MCM has been integrated but I am not sure it can work with my settings.

 You can create this file if it doesn't exist: %localappdata%\Larian Studios\Baldur's Gate 3\Script Extender\ModOptions.json.

 Each UUID is a mod configuration and its value is mod configuration.
 You can copy and paste the following block: